bus693/balatro-runner/README.md

 1. Edit the `MODS_SRC_PATH` to set it to a folder that will contain your mods, but wait before you move your mods.

-2. This script expects your mods to be installed by source control in two subfolders within `MODS_SRC_PATH`:
+2. This script expects your mods to be in two subfolders within `MODS_SRC_PATH`:

 - `/core`: the subset of mods you want to always be running
 - `/all`: all your other mods

 ## Run

+First, follow the install instructions.
+The runner will not work if it can't find your mods.

+Then, you can choose between the following commands.

 - `python3 run_balatro.py` runs the Steam client without any mods
 - `python3 run_balatro.py core` (or `python3 run_balatro.py core -v` for verbose mode) runs the game with only the core mods